The Unknown DJ

 Andre Manuel, a disc jockey and record producer called The Unknown DJ or DJ Unknown, was a pioneer in the Los Angeles area's 1980s music scene, moving from electro funk and electro rap to gangsta rap.
 He worked with rapper Ice-T in the early 1980s, then with Alonzo "Grandmaster Lonzo" Williams, and with MC Eiht's group Compton's Most Wanted in the early 1990s.
+He also had production credits on Brownsides debut album.

 Music career

 Manuel started in the music industry through Alonzo Williams, a DJ and party promoter in the Los Angeles area.
 Since his start in 1974, Williams, working under his brand name Disco Construction, earned the title "Grandmaster Lonzo."
 In 1979, Lonzo took over The Eve After Dark nightclub, about a quarter mile outside of Compton.

 Lonzo mentored Manuel, and they began working together.
 In 1984, Lonzo formed the Wreckin' Cru, a social group of his nightclub's resident DJs.
 While working with the Cru, Manuel took on a DJ name, The Unknown DJ.
 The Wreckin' Cru, which included DJ Yella and Dr. Dre, soon gained a rapper, CLI-nTEL, and began recording the electro rap.